-Anime-inspired Web3 project Azuki has dropped a new way for NFT holders to ensure their physical items continually correlate with their digital ones.
+Azuki, the anime-inspired Web3 project has dropped a new way for NFT holders to ensure their physical items continually correlate with their digital ones.

 The new product, dubbed ‘Physical Backed Token’ (PBT) will help link the ownership of physical items with digital tokens, upgrading the way people exercise on-chain ownership of physical items.